Human Action Co-occurrence in Lifestyle Vlogs using Graph Link Prediction: Evaluation

-\paragraph{Diversity in Action Representations.} Similar to word or document retrieval, diversity in action retrieval is a reflection of novel results.
-To measure the \textit{diversity} captured by the action representations, we compute the \textit{overlap score} as the number of overlapping words between the action query and the retrieved top $k$ action nearest neighbors, divided by the total number of words in the retrieved actions.
-For example, in \cref{fig:KNN}, the action query ``chop potato'', for $k=3$, the action kNNs using textual representations (in blue) have 3 overlapping words (``chop'', ``potato'', ``potato''), from a total of 8 words, resulting in an overlap score of 3/8.
-We average the overlap scores across all the action queries in our dataset (2,262 unique actions), for $k \in {3,5,10}$. \Cref{tab:knn} shows that the actions retrieved using our graph representations have around three times fewer overlapping words with the action query, i.e., they are more diverse than the actions retrieved using the textual representation.
+\paragraph{Diversity in Action Representations.} Similar to word or document retrieval, diversity in action retrieval reflects novel results.
+To measure the \textit{diversity} captured by the action representations, we compute the \textit{overlap score} as the number of overlapping words between the action query and the retrieved top \(k\) action nearest neighbors, divided by the total number of words in the retrieved actions.
+For example, in \cref{fig:KNN}, the action query ``chop potato'', for \(k=3\), the action kNNs using textual representations (in blue) have 3 overlapping words (``chop'', ``potato'', ``potato''), from a total of 8 words, resulting in an overlap score of 3/8.
+We average the overlap scores across all the action queries in our dataset (2,262 unique actions) for \(k \in {3,5,10}\). \Cref{tab:knn} shows that the actions retrieved using our graph representations have around three times fewer overlapping words with the action query; \ie{}, they are more diverse than those retrieved using the textual representation.